Updated: 10th of December, 2019

 A much better option would be the 1200 one, which nets you around 315 GPH, or roughly 8 times of hourly water turnover.

-The filter is affordable and provides championship filtration for the money, hence me recommending it for a turtle aquarium.
+This water filter is affordable and provides champion-like filtration for the money, hence me recommending it for a turtle aquarium.

-It’s not as durable as an Eheim or a Fluval, but it will last you and your turtles for the next couple of years anyway.
+It’s not as durable as an Eheim or a Fluval, but it will possibly last you and your aquarium turtles for the next couple of years.

-For a 40 gallon that has basking areas and is filled with water only halfway through I will have to go with Penn Plax again, but this time the 700 Series.
+For a 40 gallon that has basking areas and is filled with water only halfway through you may need to go with a Penn Plax canister filter again, but this time the 700 Series.